 - Valuation.
 Stock will generally be valued at the average of the highest and lowest quoted selling prices on the date of transfer.
 The Organization and/or its advisors will value the securities upon receipt.

 - Receipt.
 After a gift of publicly traded securities has been received, the Organization will acknowledge the contribution (see sample on Exhibit A).
-This acknowledgement should describe the property contributed (e.g., list the securities received), but it should not include a valuation.
+This acknowledgement should describe the property contributed (e.g., list the securities received, the number of shares received, the date the securities were received, the high price on the receipt date and the low price on the receipt date), but it should not include a valuation.
 The Donor must complete and submit a Form 8283 with his or her annual income tax return.

 The Organization may accept gifts of restricted or closely held securities after a review by the Organization’s President (or his or her designee) and consultation with the Organization’s legal counsel to confirm that (a) there are no restrictions that would prevent the Organization from ultimately converting the asset to cash; (b) the security is marketable; (c) the security will not generate undesirable tax consequences for the Organization; and (d) the security will not pose a significant risk of liability or involve a required financial contribution or capital call.
 Gifts of restricted or closely held securities must be approved in advance by the Organization’s Board of Directors or designated committee thereof.